Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Other binary instrumentation approaches allow users to insert instrumentation at instructions or specific types of control flow edges.
 - Dyninst allows instrumentation at **functions**, **loops**, and **basic blocks**.

+Why is this better?
+- Instrumenting instructions or edges is not sufficient to capture program behavior based on structural characteristics such as functions or loops.
+-